proinsias/proinsias.github.io/_posts/2007/2007-03-01-minnow-telescope-finds-massive-planet.md

 been an exciting time for astronomers looking for new exoplanets.
 TrES-2 is the most massive of the nearby transiting planets and sets a new constraint for our models of how these gas giants form around stars.
-TrES-2, announcd in September, was also the first of four new planets to be presented within a few weeks.
+TrES-2, announced in September, was also the first of four new planets to be presented within a few weeks.
 Three of these planets have posed theorists a new challenge.
 Prior to the discovery of the planets TrES-2,